dlgeorge/dlgeorge.github.io/_projects/oso-project.md

 ---
 <figure>
 <figcaption>Figure 5.
-D-Claw model results showing different mobilities based on the relative values of the critical (0.64) and initial (m0) porosities.
-Decreasing inital porosities lead to enhanced mobility due to dilatancy effects and liquefaction.</figcaption>
+D-Claw model results showing the final runout and deposition at t = 10 minutes, comparing different mobilities based on the relative values of 5 initial (m0) porosities and a fixed critical (m_critical=0.64) porosity.
+Decreasing inital porosities lead to enhanced mobility due to dilatancy effects and liquefaction.
+All of these results show contractive behavior with m0 < m_cricital. </figcaption>
 <div class="gallery" data-columns="1">
     <img src="{{ site.baseurl }}/images/projects/oso/DClawMobilities_6panel.png">
 </div>